tylanderson/tylanderson.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Tyler Anderson is a MS Candidate in GIScience at the Clark University.
-His research interests include remote sensing of Forest Cover and Coastal Ecology.Current research involves using the Harmonized Landsat Sentinel-2 product for Gypsy Moth defoliation tracking.
-Previous research including updating a forest cover map of Massachusetts using semi-automated methods with CLASlite.
+I am a current MS Candidate in GIScience at the Clark University, focusing on remote sensing of forest disturbances.
+I have a passion for remote sensing and GIScience for conservation purposes and have continued that through my undergraduate and graduate degree.
+I have experience working with remotely sensed products and large databases.
+My interests lie within land use/land cover change, forest disturbances, and coastal and tropical ecology.
+My current research as part of my MS in GIScience involves using the Harmonized Landsat Sentinel-2 product for Gypsy Moth defoliation tracking.